B.Ed. Frequently Asked Questions

 For secondary applicants:

-We will begin processing applications and advising students who hold a GPA of 3.0 and above immediately upon receipt of a completed application.
+We will begin processing applications for students who hold a GPA of 3.0 and above upon receipt of a completed application.
 Applications of candidates holding a GPA of 2.67 - 2.99 will be processed following the closure of the application submission process in late January.
 Candidates are welcome to apply beyond the January application submission deadline.
 These applications will be processed and provided an offer or placed on a waiting list depending on availability of seats.

 Applications of candidates who identify as a representative from a committee approved under-represented group holding a GPA of 2.67 and above will also be processed immediately upon receipt of a completed application.